Milan Babić: Croatian war

 The international community attempted to resolve the conflict in November 1991 by proposing a peace plan put forward by the United Nations Special Envoy Cyrus Vance, under which the Krajina would be demilitarised and protected by a UN peacekeeping force while political talks on its future took place.
-Babić strongly opposed this, instead renaming the SAO Republic of Serbian Krajina (RSK) on 19 December 1991 (which later absorbed the Serb-held areas of eastern Croatia in February 1992).
+Babić opposed the plan.
+Meanwhile, the SAO Republic of Serbian Krajina (RSK) was renamed on 19 December 1991 and later absorbed the Serb-held areas of eastern Croatia in February 1992.
 He urged the Krajina Serb Assembly to reject the Vance plan.
-However, Milošević disagreed with this position: his strategic aims in Croatia had largely been achieved, and the JNA was needed for the looming war in Bosnia and Herzegovina.
+However, Milošević disagreed with this position.
 Babić was sidelined and the Vance plan was pushed through the RSK Assembly on 16 February 1992.
 On 26 February 1992, Milošević engineered Babić's removal in favour of Goran Hadžić, a more pliant figure who was reported to have boasted that he was merely "a messenger for Slobodan Milošević".

 Although Babić remained active in RSK politics as its Minister of Foreign Affairs, he was by then a greatly weakened figure.
 Babić stated that Krajina policy was controlled from Belgrade via the Serbian secret police; Milošević later denied this, claiming that Babić had made it up "out of fear".